Darinic/Present-connection/README.md

 1) Responsive design (till width: 360px).

 2) CSS was substituted for SCSS.
+While SCSS should have been removed from the app, I left it for evaluation purposes, just in case.

 3) Failed/Sucessfull thought creation gives feedback.